carlinjshaw/unit20module15/15-Project-2/01-Activities/02-Render-Deploy-Full-Stack/README.md

     "render-start": "npm run seed && npm run start"
   },
 ```

+On Render:

+* For the "Build Command", use the `npm run render-build` script.

 * The "Start Command" should be set to `npm run render-start`